ChineduEgbujor/portfolio/README.md

 # Personal Portfolio Website

-A responsive personal portfolio website showcasing my skills, projects, and experience as a Frontend Developer.
+A responsive personal portfolio website showcasing my skills, projects, and experience as a Software Engineer.

 ## Features